Skip to content

 Now that the paradoxal structure is understood and the paradox is revealed, will we choose to observe CC (or not) before deciding to increase or decrease AA (with the goal to maximize BB) ?

-Section titled “Now that the paradoxal structure is understood and the paradox is revealed, will we choose to observe CCC (or not) before deciding to increase or decrease AAA (with the goal to maximize BBB) ?”
+Section titled “Now that the paradoxal structure is understood and the paradox is revealed, will we choose to observe CC (or not) before deciding to increase or decrease AA (with the goal to maximize BB) ?”

 Of course, it depends on the causal structure of the problem !